omarhurani/Bazar/README.md

 In the catalog server, when an update is performed on a book, it sends a request with the ID of that book to the invalidation end-point of the front-end server in order to remove it from its cache.
 This also implies that the catalog server needs to know the address of the front-end server, so it is added to the environment variables needed for it.

-The following figures demonstrate how lookup caching operates.

 ### Search Caching

 Caching search results is a little bit more tricky, since changes to a book could invalidate a whole topic (however, in Bazar, updates done don't modify fields that are returned in search results, so invalidating is not nessecary, but I implemented it anyways).
 I approached this problem by using the search string as the key, and the entry being two things, the JSON response of the search operation, and a set of all topics included in that response.
 When the catalog server sends an invalidate request for a topic on its end-point in the front-end server, all cached items are checked for their topic set, and any topic set that includes that topic are removed from the cache.
 Another end-point was added that allows catalog servers to clear the cache completely.
 This is useful when a new book needs to be added in the future.

-The following figures demonstrate how search caching operates.

 ---